BabylonJS/Extensions/TowerOfBabel/README.md

 <img src="doc-assist/StdMaterials.png">

 ####Textures####
-Textures can be added onto a material of mesh, so the faces that are assigned for the texture are the materials.
+Textures can be added to a material of a mesh, so the faces that are assigned the texture are the materials.
 Image textures are normally just a file copy, with some properties mapped to BJS.

-If there are any procedural textures anywhere for a mesh, then any image textures are just worked into the baked images instead.
+If there are procedural textures in any materials for a mesh, then any image textures are just worked into the baked images instead.
 Procedural textures are rendered in Blender, then output as an image.
-Properties are used in the rendering process, rather than being mapped into BJS properties.
-This opens up many more properties that can be used than image textures.
+Properties are used in the rendering / baking process, rather than being mapped into BJS properties.
+This opens up many more properties that can be used than mapped using image textures.

 |Procedural Textures| Image Textures
 | --- | ---
 |<img src="doc-assist/proceduralTexture.png">|<img src="doc-assist/imageTexture.png">

 ####in-line textures####
 Textures do not need to be in a separate file.
-They can be inside either the .JS or .babylon file (must be BJS 2.2 for .babylon).
+They can also be inside either the .JS or .babylon file (must be BJS 2.2 for .babylon).
 The size of the combined file will be larger, but assuming you are using gzip on your server, the transmission is about the same.
-Other than convenience,  having fewer files can improve the time a web page downloads due to the latency of doing each file.
+Other than just being self-contained,  having fewer files can improve the time a web page downloads due to the latency of doing each file.

 ####Cycles Render / Texture Baking####
-Cycles is supported by baking out a set of textures that BJS can accept.
+The Cycles Render is supported by baking out a set of textures that BJS can accept.
 Lighting / shadows are not taken into account as part of the baking.
-If your cycles material is a simple diffuse node, setting a color, you are far better off replacing it with an equivalent material using the Blender Render.
+If your Cycles material is a simple diffuse node, setting a color, you are far better off replacing it with an equivalent material using the Blender Render.
 You avoid doing texture lookups in the fragment shader, and do not waste GPU memory.
-A texture takes up much more memory than disk space, since it is compressed on disk.
+A texture takes up much more GPU memory than disk space, since it is compressed on disk.

-When baking textures, either from Cycles or Blender Render Procedurals, the dimensions are set on a mesh by mesh basis.
+When baking textures, either from Cycles or Blender Render Procedural textures, the dimensions are set on a mesh by mesh basis.
 This is part of the custom properties of a mesh.
 It is highly recommended to make this a power of 2.
 The format output is .JPG.
 The quality setting controls the compression on disk.

 ###Fcurve Animations###
 Fcurve animations for Meshes, lights, and Cameras are transferred on export.
 See the table below to see which properties are animatable, based on the object type.
 If the custom property `Auto Launch Animations` is checked, then these will start when the object created.